“I keep expecting to come to work one morning and see a sign on the door that says, “We’re closed. Thanks for your business.”

-Recently I asked Gina Bucalo and Rita Mann, two of TiER1’s top Communication Strategists, about what leaders can do to avoid communication pitfalls, gain buy-in, and demonstrate value when communicating with employees, peers, and executives.
+Recently I asked Gina Bucalo and Rita Mann, two of TiER1’s top Communication Strategists, about organizational leadership approaches that help leaders avoid communication pitfalls, gain buy-in, and demonstrate value when communicating with employees, peers, and executives.
 Whether you’re looking to overhaul your communication style or just want to fine-tune your approach, their insights can help strengthen your ability to be an effective communicator and leader.

 What mistakes do leaders make when communicating with employees?

 GINA BUCALO: Leaders often feel like they have to have everything figured out before they say anything, and because those things take time, this inevitably delays communication.
 When you wait until you have everything buttoned up, people end up creating their own stories about what’s happening or where the company is going.